asfadmin/Discovery-MkDocs/markdown-docs/vertex/displacement.en.md

 Phase 1 (now through end of 2025) is focused on creating historical data between July 2016 and December 2024.
 Phase 2 is focused on creating any remaining historical data and all new products as the input satellite data becomes available.

 The Displacement Portal provides the ability to visualize and interact with these products.
-The Displacement Portal is coming soon.
-Check back for more updates.
-[add later]: <> (Access the [Displacement Portal](https://displacement.asf.alaska.edu/) to get started.
-Note that the Displacement Portal is also available by going to [Vertex](https://search.asf.alaska.edu), and selecting Displacement from the Search Type dropdown.)
+Access the [Displacement Portal](https://displacement.asf.alaska.edu/) to get started.
+Note that the Displacement Portal is also available by going to [Vertex](https://search.asf.alaska.edu), and selecting Displacement from the Search Type dropdown.
 To download the OPERA DISP products, see [NASA Earthdata](https://search.earthdata.nasa.gov/search/granules?p=C3294057315-ASF&pg[0][v]=f&pg[0][gsk]=-start_date&q=%22OPERA%22&tl=1578783442.59!5!!&lat=0.0703125).

 ## Beginning your Displacement Search